-The Panel will decide the type and idention of puitable accommodation and award a priority appropriate to require n and.
-Much with make offers in line with the Panel's decision to grant increased priority awards.
+The Panel will decide the type and location of suitable accommodation and award a priority appropriate to requirements.
+We will make offers in line with the Panel's decision to grant increased priority awards.

 The Panel is one of a range of options we have to help people with particular needs to live in the community.
 As a result, the Panel may not always be the most appropriate option.